Texas Independent Contractor Laws and Healthcare Staffing

 Reviewed by Aldo Zilli, Esq.
 Senior Manager, B2B Content, IntelyCare

-Healthcare facilities face many challenges with nurse staffing.
+As a facility leader, you may face situations in which staff needs to be sourced quickly.
 From fluctuating patient censuses and seasonal demand to unexpected nurse turnover, staffing needs can be unpredictable — and dire.
 To fill urgent needs, facilities commonly work with staffing firms that connect them with trained nursing professionals.
 Temporary nurses hired through agencies may function as 1099 independent contractors or as W2 employees.
+It’s important for employers to know the difference.

 Texas Independent Contractor Laws at a Glance